Pride Lands, Revisited

-You cross back to the oasis, dum-dee-dum, you can see why people are bored by these second trips when they use a pinball plot to bounce you around the map just to fill time.
-Bad last impressions of the second loop on top of our bad first impressions.
+You cross back to the oasis, dum-dee-dum, you can see why fans are bored by these second trips when they use a pinball-plot to bounce you around the map just to fill time.
+Bad final impressions of the second loop on top of our bad first impressions.
 At the oasis, Simba confronts the ghost of Scar, and is rescued by Sora, who gives a speech essentially repeating the message everyone gave Simba in the lion’s den at Pride Rock!
 It’s a better version of the speech, at least, but it’s still the same premise.

 Simba destroys the ghost, and Simba’s friends proclaim that the ghost is gone!
 For good!
 Forever!
 Even though you killed maybe ten of them since you got here!
 I don’t even know what’s going on anymore!
 Stuff is just sort of happening because characters say it’s happening!